open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 #### Intermediary

-An "intermediary" receives a message to forward it to the next receiver, which might be another intermediary or a consumer.
+An "intermediary" receives a message for the purpose of forwarding it to the next receiver, which might be another intermediary or a consumer.

 ### Stages of producing and consuming messages